Pope visits Portuguese shrine known for apocalyptic prophesy linked to Russia as war rages on | Entertainment

 - Brazil

-Francis was spending the morning at the Fatima shrine, praying with sick people and prisoners, alongside pilgrims who began filling Fatima's central esplanade long before sunrise.
+Francis spent the morning in Fatima, praying with sick people and prisoners, alongside pilgrims who began filling the shrine's central esplanade long before sunrise.

-As Francis' military helicopter landed at the Fatima helipad, nearby wildfires turned the sky smoky black and sent ash flittering down on the crowd.
+As Francis prayed before a statue of the Madonna, nearby wildfires turned the sky smoky black and sent ash flittering down on the crowd.

+Vatican Media had said Francis would pray for peace in Ukraine and the world while in Fatima.

+But for the third time this trip, Francis ditched his prepared remarks and didn't even recite a prayer that had been prepared for the occasion.

+In explaining the changes, Vatican spokesman Matteo Bruni said Francis “always addresses firstly the people he meets, as a shepherd, and speaks accordingly.”
+The 86-year-old Francis often deviates from his prepared remarks, even more when speaking in his native Spanish.
+Bruni denied the changes had any other serious reason, including with his eyesight.

+Fatima Bishop Jose Ornelas made a prayer for Ukraine explicit in his remarks.
+“We associate ourselves to Your Holiness' prayer for peace, for which this sanctuary is profoundly identified, thinking in particular of the war in Ukraine and so many other conflicts in the world,'' he said.

-The trip is a brief excursion from Lisbon, where Francis has been presiding over World Youth Day celebrations, the big Catholic jamboree that has gathered nearly 1 million young Catholics together.
+The trip was a brief excursion from Lisbon, where Francis has been presiding over World Youth Day celebrations, the big Catholic jamboree that has gathered nearly 1 million young Catholics together.

 He returns to the Portuguese capital for a Saturday night vigil service and then will preside over a final Mass on Sunday, where the site of the next edition of the faith festival will be announced.